Build a User Management Page for Subscription Preferences and Opt-Outs

 Opt-Out Status

-1. .optout_basic – This opts the user out of all messages except triggered emails sent via templates you have designated “transactional”.
+This opts the user out of all messages except triggered emails sent via templates you have designated "transactional".
 Transactional emails include password resets, purchase receipts, and shipping confirmations.
 This is the recommended status to assign to users who opt out.
-You may see Optout (Marketing) in the UI for a user opted out of all marketing messaging.
+If a user is opted out using this option, their User Profile will show their status as Optout (Marketing).

 <form action="" method="post">